How Long Term Memory Works

 The information-processing model of memory characterizes human memory as being like a computer.
 Information enters short-term memory (a temporary store), then some of this information is transferred into long-term memory (a relatively permanent store), much like information being saved to the hard disk of a computer.

-When information is needed, it is called forth out of this long-term storage using environmental cues, much like accessing a saved folder on your computer.
+When information is needed, it is retrieved from long-term storage using environmental cues, similar to accessing a saved folder on your computer.
 However, these saved memories can be changed or sometimes even lost altogether.
-Memories that are not recalled often can sometimes weaken or be replaced by other information.

 Long-Term Memory Changes

+While we might like to think that we have perfect memory, the evidence suggests that's just not the case.
 Studies suggest that memories are not saved in a static state, then pulled up with perfect clarity.
 Instead, researchers have found that memories are transformed or changed every single time they are accessed.

 Neurons first encode memories in the cortex and hippocampus.
-Each time a memory is recalled, it is then re-encoded by a similar, but not identical, set of neurons.
+Each time a memory is recalled, it is *re-encoded* by a similar, but not identical, set of neurons.

 Fragility of Long-Term Memory

-Long-term memory can be surprisingly fragile and susceptible to change, misinformation, and interference.
 Memory expert Elizabeth Loftus has demonstrated how easily false memories can be triggered.
 In one of her most famous experiments, she was able to get 25% of her participants to believe in a false memory that they had once been lost in a shopping mall as a child.
+While the participants could vividly recall details of their experience, it never actually happened.

 Older memories can also interfere with the formation of new ones, making it difficult to recall what actually happened.